zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 fromordinal(n)
 ```

-   Return the :class:`datetime` corresponding to the proleptic Gregorian
+   Return the `datetime` corresponding to the proleptic Gregorian
-   ordinal, where January 1 of year 1 has ordinal 1. :exc:`ValueError` is
+   ordinal, where January 1 of year 1 has ordinal 1. `ValueError` is
    raised unless ``1 <= ordinal <= datetime.max.toordinal()``.
 The hour,
    minute and second of the result are all 0, and *tzinfo* is ``None``.